Katze hat Entzündung im Maul

 It is important that you always observe your cat closely and consult a veterinarian at the first signs of problems in the mouth or with eating.
 The sooner an inflammation in the mouth is discovered and treated, the better the prospects for a pain-free cat life - and the less risk there is that a localized inflammation will spread, attack the teeth and possibly lead to a disease such as FORL.

-If the inflammation in your cat’s mouth is due to an allergic reaction, it may help in the long term to Feed change on hypoallergenic diet to carry out.
+If the inflammation in your cat’s mouth is due to an allergic reaction, it may help in the long term to feed change on hypoallergenic diet to carry out.

-If inflammation is already present and your cat has difficulty eating, you should definitely avoid dry food and instead Wet food Wet food is softer and therefore causes less problems and pain when chewing .
+If inflammation is already present and your cat has difficulty eating, you should definitely avoid dry food and instead wet food Wet food is softer and therefore causes less problems and pain when chewing .

 In general, you should pay attention to high-quality cat food with as little sugar as possible.
 Poor quality food can weaken your cat's immune system and impair dental hygiene and promote bacteria.
 In addition, the food should be rich in important nutrients such as calcium to prevent, for example, FORL disease.